george24601/notes/java/class.md

 when class laoded by JVM, it will create an instanceKlass, and leave it the method region

-when new(), JVM will create instanceOopDec, which contains mark work, pointer to metadata, and istance data,
+when new(), JVM will create instanceOopDec, which contains mark work, pointer to metadata, and instance data,

 # Inside class file

 * Magic Number: 0xCAFEBABE